kk-spartans/scholars-cup/08 - Reliving It Up/02 - Reincarnation stories and why they resonate today.md

  - Characters were losers, nobodies, and stuck in their old life — death wipes the slate clean.
  - Escapism.
  - Fulfilled wishes (overpowered, immediate clout)
+ - Twists of villianess
+ - Satisfaction of “look w”